 Rachel Moore (aka Ran Mouri) is one of the main characters in the hugely popular Case Closed (aka Detective Conan).
 Her hair is bizarre.

-It’s bizarre, because she’s a regular person and not some character from fantasy or another planet.
+It’s bizarre because she’s a regular person and not some character from fantasy or another planet.
 Those wild coifs are excusable.
 But hers?
-It should confirm to regular laws of hair.
+It should conform to regular laws of hair.
 Yet...

 This is why the character can be tricky for cosplayers.

 Oh.
 Hrm.
 It’s like a hair cone.

 Even official cosplay looks off.
 Here, we have model Rui Kumae dressed as the character at a press event for a Detective Conan app.